FTC fines GoodRx for unauthorized sharing of health data – KION546

 It comes three years after Consumer Reports discovered that GoodRx was sharing people’s personal health information with more than 20 companies.
 “People told us they’d never expected that their sensitive information was being shared with the likes of Google and Facebook,” Marta Tellado, president and CEO of Consumer Reports, said in a statement Wednesday.
 “This is a win for consumers, and it could have a profound effect on how our health information is kept private moving forward.”

+In a legal complaint filed on the FTC’s behalf, Justice Department lawyers said GoodRx’s actions had “unjustly enriched” the company at the expense of users — many sufferers of chronic health conditions — who could face “stigma, embarrassment or emotional distress” as well as discrimination if facts it shared were disclosed.

-GoodRx said the FTC’s complaints focus was “proactively addressed” nearly three years ago, before the FTC inquiry began.
+GoodRx said the focus of the FTC’s concerns was “proactively addressed” nearly three years ago, before the FTC inquiry began.

-Justin Brookman, the director of technology policy at Consumer Reports, said he believed the FTC inquiry began after his organization’s February 2020 report.
-Prior to that, the FTC said, “GoodRx had no sufficient formal, written, or standard privacy or data-sharing policies or compliance programs in place.”
+Justin Brookman, the director of technology policy at Consumer Reports, said he believed the FTC inquiry began after his organization’s Feb.
+25, 2020 report.
+Prior to that, the government said, “GoodRx had no sufficient formal, written, or standard privacy or data-sharing policies or compliance programs in place.
+And, even after GoodRx’s practices came to light, it failed to notify users that their health information had been disclosed without their authorization.”

 Company spokeswoman Lauren Casparis said via email that GoodRx “used vendor technologies to advertise in a way that we believe was compliant with all applicable regulations and that remains common practice among many websites.”